 Dr. Root did her Bachelors degree in Mathematics and Statistics at the University of New Mexico, after which she worked as a scientific programmer at Bell Laboratory and on NASAs Voyager Project.
 Returning to school, she obtained her Masters degree in Biology at the University of Colorado in 1982 and her Ph.D. in Biology from Princeton University in 1987.
 She was on the faculty as an Assistant and Associate Professor in the School of Natural Resources and Environment at The University of Michigan from 1987 to 2001.
 She has served on the National Research Council Committee on Environmental Indicators.
 In 1989 she became an Elective Member of the American Ornithologists Union (AOU), the largest professional ornithology society in North American.
 She was elected to the Governing Council of the AOU in 1993 and she became a Fellow of AOU in 1995.
 She was a Lead Author of the Intergovernmental Panel on Climate Change, Working Group 2 Third Assessment Report, with responsibility for the impacts of climate change on wildlife.
 Dr. Root has taught courses in conservation biology, wildlife biology, ecology and ornithology.

-Susan Solomon is an Atmospheric Scientist with the National Oceanic and Atmospheric Administration.
+Susan Solomon is the Ellen Swallow Richards Professor of Atmospheric Chemistry & Climate Science in the Earth, Atmospheric and Planetary Sciences program at Massachusetts Institute of Technology.
 She completed her doctorate at the University of California in Berkeley, California, in 1981.
 Her research has focused on the role of atmospheric chemistry in climate dynamics.
 Specifically, she has conducted numerous investigations of photochemistry and of transport processes in the upper atmosphere (that is, the stratosphere and troposphere).
 Her most recognized work has involved remote sensing of the atmosphere through innovative use of spectroscopic methods.
 This work has revolutionized our interpretation—and our theoretical and practical understanding of ozone depletion; in particular in the polar regions.
 Her Antarctic investigations employed ground-based visible absorption techniques that monitored ozone, nitrogen dioxide and chlorine dioxide.
 Significantly, Dr. Solomon's work has guided and strengthened the work of scientists worldwide in filling gaps in assessing and understanding the complexities of climate change.

 Melvin and Joan Lane Professor for Interdisciplinary Environmental Studies, Professor, Department of Biology, Senior Fellow, Woods Institute for the Environment, Professor, by courtesy, Civil and Environmental Engineering, Stanford University